30 Funniest Sitcoms Of All Time

-Ultimately, the fact that this show was able to stretch a love story over nine funny, quality seasons makes it worthy of being on this list.
-To make your own love last through every season of life, here are 50 Relationship Quotes to Reignite Your Love.
+Ultimately, the fact that this show was able to stretch a love story over nine funny, quality seasons makes it one of the best sitcoms of all time.

 The Fresh Prince of Bel-Air (1990 to 1996)

 The Fresh Prince of Bel- Air is usually referenced for its catchy theme song, but the show itself was simply brilliant.
 Will Smith starred as a fictionalized version of himself, charm and all.
 The Fresh Prince of Bel-Air was one of the few popular sitcoms at the time to star an African-American family, and it managed to do so without leaning too much on racial stereotypes.
-It’s a staple of the 90’s, and a perfect show to watch a marathon of on a lazy Sunday.
-And for more good fun, check out the 30 Funniest Celebrity Commercials.
+It's a staple of the '90s, and a perfect show to watch a marathon of on a lazy Sunday.

 Will & Grace (1998 to 2006; 2017 to Present)